molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 {% assign filename = page.id | split: "/" | last %}
 {% assign asset_path = "/assets/images/blog/" | append: date | append: "/" | append: filename %}

-### Introduction
+## Introduction

-I recently added a Force Upgrade Dialog to my flutter project called Mellotippet, and I'd like to share why and how I did it.
+I recently added a Force Upgrade Dialog to my flutter app called Mellotippet, and I'd like to share why and how I did it.
 The source code can be found here: <a href="https://github.com/molundb/mellotippet">https://github.com/molundb/mellotippet</a>.

-### Why Force Upgrade is Important
+## Why Force Upgrade is important

 There are several good reasons to have a force upgrade mechanism in place: